 Our baseline measure of consumption is non-housing expenditure and services.
 The explanatory variables include the 3 month Treasury bill rate, demographic variables, disposable income, national house prices and the HEF index whose construction we discussed in the previous section.
 We deflate the relevant variables using the Retail Prices Index excluding mortgage interest payments (RPIX), normalize consumption and income by family size, and then take first differences of all variables except the interest rate and our credit index.
-To make the coefficients on r_t and HEF_t of comparable orders of magnitude, prior to estimation we standardize the credit index and scale it up by the standard deviation of the Treasury Bill.
+To make the coefficients on r_t and HEF_t comparable in magnitude, we standardize the credit index and scale it up by the standard deviation of the Treasury Bill.
 The sample covers the years between 1975 and 2005.

 Our goal is to investigate the link between consumption and HEF in the aggregate.
-For each year, then, we compute the average expenditure value across most participating households in the FES.11 In Table 1, we report the OLS results.
+For each year, we therefore compute the average value of expenditures across most participating households in the FES.10

+In Table 1, we report the OLS results.
 In the first column, we show the estimates of a baseline specification in which consumption displays the usual "excess sensitivity" to income.
-The results reported here are not statistically different from the estimates reported in Attanasio and Weber (1993).
+For the sake of comparability with the previous literature, note that the results reported here are not statistically different from those reported in Attanasio and Weber (1993).
 In the second column, we add our measure of households' external cost of financing, which is found to have a significant negative coefficient.

 To give an order of magnitude for the aggregate effect predicted by the estimates in Table 1, we note that a one standard deviation increase in the HEF index is associated with a fall in annual consumption growth a little below 1%.
-This is the same as saying a 100 basis points increase in the wedge between borrowing and lending rates is associated with a fall in annual consumption growth a little below 0.29%.
+This is the same as saying a 100 basis points increase in the wedge between borrowing and lending rates is associated with a fall in annual consumption growth a touch below 0.29%.